hemachandran/javascript/06-Functions.md

 # Js Functions
-- A function in JavaScript is similar to a procedu, a set of statements that performs a task
+- A function in JavaScript is similar to a procedure, a set of statements that performs a task

 ### Defining functions
 - A function definition (also called a **function declaration**, or **function statement**) consists of the **`function`** keyword, followed by: